VISITORS' GALLERY

 MODEL 169

-1980's.
-This superb example is now owned by Andre Cau in Norfolk,
+Another superb example which is now owned by Andre Cau in Norfolk,

 England.